ARMmbed/mbed-os-example-bootloader/README.md

 Image: .\BUILD\<TARGET_NAME>\ARM\mbed-os-example-bootloader.bin
 ```

 It creates two binary files.
-The original uncombined image is in the output directory: <project-name>_application.bin and the bootloader image is <project-name>.bin.
+The original uncombined image is in the output directory, <project-name>_application.bin, and the bootloader image is <project-name>.bin.

 When the build succeeds, you have created a bootloader for your target.
-This bootloader defines the update file to be located at ``"/sd/mbed-os-example-bootloader-blinky_application.bin"``.
+This bootloader defines the update file to be located at `/sd/mbed-os-example-bootloader-blinky_application.bin`.
 This is the binary bootloader flashes and then jumps to.

 ## Set up application to use bootloader

 The next step is to build an application you can combine with your bootloader to create a loadable image.

 1. Update your board to use the newly created bootloader image.
-To do this, set the target (replace ``<TARGET_NAME>`` with your target name) value `bootloader_img` to the file path of the bootloader image.
+To do this, set the target (replace `<TARGET_NAME>` with your target name) value `bootloader_img` to the file path of the bootloader image.

 ```
     "target_overrides": {